No. 17 Miami runs past No. 18 Louisville 47-34 in ACC opener - WHIZ News

 LOUISVILLE, Ky.
 (AP) — D’Eriq King threw three touchdown passes and No. 17 Miami used big plays to beat No. 18 Louisville 47-34 on Saturday night in the Atlantic Coast Conference opener for both teams.

-King threw a 75-yarder touchdown pass to Jaylon Knighton in the third quarter, a series after Cam’ron Harris ran 75 yards for a score.
+King threw a 75-yarder touchdown pass to Jaylon Knighton in the third quarter, a series after Cam’Ron Harris ran 75 yards for a score on the way to finishing with 134 yards on nine carries.

 Miami (2-0) led 20-6 at halftime before Louisville (1-1) scored twice in a wild third to get within seven.
-The Hurricanes answered both TDs on their next snap against an out-of-place defense, with Knighton wide open for his catch that made it 34-20.
+The Hurricanes answered both TDs on their next snap with an unbalanced look against an out-of-place defense, with Knighton wide open for his catch that made it 34-20.
 Knighton also had a 3-yard TD run in the first half after King threw a 17-yard scoring pass to Will Mallory.

+“We talked about creating more explosive plays through the passing game, which we were able to do,” Miami coach Manny Diaz said, “but we obviously had some through the running game, as well.
+We can still be so much better.
+The explosive plays, it was who we wanted to be.”

+King also hit Brevin Jordan (seven catches, 120 yards) with a 47-yard TD pass in the fourth to finish with 325 yards on 18-of-30 passing.
+That spoke volumes about his protection, which allowed the dual-threat QB time to scout the defense and find receivers who were often open.

 Louisville’s Micale Cunningham passed for 307 yards and three TDs, two to Tutu Atwell, and Javian Hawkins had a 19-yard TD run and finished with 164 yards on 27 carries.
 But the Cardinals couldn’t stop Miami for much of the game and lost their second in a row to the ‘Canes despite outgaining them 516-485.